 Holistic Planning for those experiencing a psychotic episode

 If a person has been labeled and is on a long term course of antispychotics and mood stabilizers, and health problems mount, the best time to wean off the drugs is in a setting with lots of emotional support and good nutrition.
 It is deeply important that the person tapers slooooowly as to avoid a relapse in psychotic symptoms.
-Most doctors do not advocate a slow taper but anecdotal evidence points to slow tapering being a much more effective and safe way of getting off meds if a person has decided to do that.
+Most doctors do not advocate a slow taper (usually between 2-6 week) but anecdotal evidence points to slow tapering being a much more effective and safe way of getting off meds if a person has decided to do that.
 The best guide to coming off meds can be found here.
 Some other resources include Beyondmeds.com, survivingantidepressants.com and benzobuddies.com.
+Please consult with your doctor if you are considering tapering at a more slow rate.

 For those who are looking for alternative approaches and if there is no imminent danger present, it is important to look at various holistic options for working with severe distress.
 These are some general guidelines for helping someone in this state.